The interview process

 - An initial phone call with another engineer

-- A culture chat with other employees (both engineers and non-engineers)
+- A culture chat with the engineering team lead

 First stage: phone screening

 A 45-minute phone chat kicks off the interview process.
 When I interviewed, this was a phone call with Andrew, another engineer.
 He gave me an overview of what Paddle does, and asked some basic engineering questions, for example asking me to explain what inheritance meant and to describe some data structures to him.

 Applicants are then asked to list the high-level entities of a made up web application and explain any relationships between them.
 It’s a great time to ask any questions you may have about the role or Paddle culture.
 I remember wishing I had done more research into Paddle to ask better questions!